-The farmers carry is a highly effective and functional exercise that has been utilized by farmers for centuries to develop total body strength, stability, and muscle endurance.
+The farmer's carry is a highly effective and functional exercise that has been utilized in one form or another essentially for centuries to develop total body strength, stability, and muscle endurance.

-The farmer's carry can be performed with various equipment, but for optimal results, I recommend using the following equipment: a trap bar, dumbbells, and high-quality adjustable kettlebells.
+This exercise can be performed with various equipment, but for optimal results, I recommend using the following: a trap bar, dumbbells, and high-quality adjustable kettlebells.

-From my extensive experience as a certified fitness trainer, after three months of dedicating myself to examining the benefits my clients have derived from the farmer's carry workout, I have compiled a thorough evaluation.
+From my extensive experience as a certified fitness trainer, as well as the three months I dedicated to examining the benefits my clients have derived from the farmer's carry workout, I have compiled a thorough evaluation.

 It will guide you on the proper execution of this exercise to maximize its advantages and seamlessly integrate it into your fitness routine.